Georgia Coast & Piedmont Railroad

 In 1916 the railroad had nine locomotives, ten passenger cars, and 148 freight cars.

 The GC&P entered receivership in 1915 and was sold in 1919.
-The Brunswick-Darien-Glennville section was abandoned the same year but the 23-mile segment between Collins and Glennville continued in operation as the Collins and Ludowici Railroad until 1921 and as the Collins and Glennville Railroad from 1921 until its abandonment in 1941.
+The Brunswick-Darien-Ludowici section was abandoned the same year while the line north of Ludowici remained in operation as the Collins and Ludowici Railroad.

 1906 timetable (198K)